w3f/polkadot-wiki/docs/kusama-ledger.md

 ![](assets/ledger-2.png)

-You will not get any feedback from the web page, but if all went fine you should be able to scroll down and find a new account on the page named "Ledger".
+You will not get any feedback from the web page, but if all went well you should be able to scroll down and find a new account on the page named "Ledger".
 Under the type column, the account will also show "ledger".